Keerthana268/Keerthana268/README.md

 👋 Hey there, I'm Keerthana :)

-👩💻 About Me
+- 👩💻 About Me
-📊 On a mission to transform raw data into actionable insights with a passion that's out of this world! 🚀
+- 📊 On a mission to transform raw data into actionable insights with a passion that's out of this world! 🚀

-💼 Actively seeking opportunities as a
+- 💼 Actively seeking opportunities as a

-📈 Data Scientist
+- 📈 Data Scientist
-📊 Data Analyst
+- 📊 Data Analyst
-🤖 Machine Learning Engineer
+- 🤖 Machine Learning Engineer
-📊 Business Analyst
+- 📊 Business Analyst

-Let's collaborate, contribute, and keep learning together! 💡
+- 📧 Reach me at: keerthanajothi268@gmail.com

-📧 Reach me at: keerthanajothi268@gmail.com
+- 🛠️ My Toolkit:

-🛠️ My Toolkit:
+- 🐍 Python And R
-🐍 Python And R
+- 📊 Data Visualization : Excel, PowerBI, Matplotlib, ggplot
-📊 Data Visualization : Excel, PowerBI, Matplotlib, ggplot 🧮 Statistics
+- 🧮 Statistics
-🗃️ SQL
+- 🗃️ SQL
-🔊 NLP
+- 🔊 NLP
-🌱 AWS Cloud Computing
+- 🌱 AWS Cloud Computing
 <!--
 **Keerthana268/Keerthana268** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: